sebastiansulinski/laravel-cookies-dialog/README.md

 }
 ```

-Included `ServiceProvider` automatically makes all these variables available to all views.
+Included `ServiceProvider` (which is loaded using package discovery) automatically makes all these variables available to all views.

 ## Adding variables to share